rngtang/Telephone-Assistant/README.md

 Currently, we are also testing some hardware additions that visually represent the Question-Answering process, such as a button to start the bot and some LEDs to represent which stage of answering the bot is currently is.
 When running led_stt.py (the complete project), this is what each LED represents:

-* Red: The Bot has finished set-up and is waiting for the user to start (press the button).
+* Red: The bot has finished set-up and is waiting for the user to start (press the button).
-* Yellow: The Bot is thinking (generating an answer) OR currently responding with an answer.
+* Yellow: The bot is thinking (generating an answer) OR currently responding with an answer.
-* Green: The Bot listening for a question.
+* Green: The bot is listening for a question.

 Pressing the button once will start the bot, and holding the button will have the bot exit.